Brightify/Lipstick/README.md

 ## Versioning

 This library uses semantic versioning.
 Until version 1.0 API breaking changes may occur even in minor versions.
 We consider version 0.5 to be prerelease, which means that API should be stable but is not tested yet in real project.
-After that testing we make needed adjustmens and bump the version to 1.0 (first release).
+After that testing we make needed adjustments and bump the version to 1.0 (first release).

 ## Author